National Grid Foundation - Teaching Green Institute Grant Program (TGI)

 Click here for a course description and a faculty bio.

-People, Planet, and Profit - Balancing Three Competing Objectives While Educating For Sustainability in a High School SettingPlease note that the institutes offered this year will cover new topics not covered in the 2012 institutes.
+SUSTAINABLE LIFESTYLES FOR THE HIGH SCHOOL CLASS OF 2015 - AND BEYONDPlease note that the institutes offered this year will cover new topics not covered in the 2013 institutes.

 Both Institutes will be held at Molloy's Suffolk Center campus located just off Route 110 at: 7180 Republic Airport (Grumman Lane), East Farmingdale, NY 11735.
 Click here for directions to the Suffolk Center campus.